Asynchronous Opinion Dynamics in Social Networks: Simulation Results

 \section{Simulation Results}

-For corroborating our theoretical findings, we performed agent-based simulations of asynchronous Hegselmann-Krause opinion dynamics in one dimension on two types of initial HKS states called \textsl{Path} and \textsl{Dumbbell}.
+To corroborate our theoretical findings, we performed agent-based simulations of asynchronous Hegselmann-Krause opinion dynamics in one dimension on two types of initial HKS states called \textsl{Path} and \textsl{Dumbbell}.
 They are defined as follows: \begin{itemize} \item \textsl{Path:} The given social network is a path graph.
-Initially, the agents' opinions are uniformly distributed in one dimension with equal distance of $\eps$ so that the influence network forms a path graph with uniform edge length of $\eps$. \item \textsl{Dumbbell:} This is the state constructed in the proof of \cref{rem:RemakTightniss} using the dumbbell graph, except that the social network contains only the edges that are in $\Et{0}$ \end{itemize} In our simulations we fixed $\eps = 100$ and $\delta = 1$.
+Initially, the agents' opinions are uniformly distributed in one dimension with an equal distance of $\eps$ so that the influence network forms a path graph with a uniform edge length of $\eps$. \item \textsl{Dumbbell:} This is the state constructed in the proof of \cref{rem:RemakTightniss} using the dumbbell graph, except that the social network contains only the edges that are in $\Et{0}$ \end{itemize} We fixed $\eps = 100$ and $\delta = 1$ in our simulations.
 For each initial HKS state on social networks with varying numbers of agents $n$, we simulated 100 independent runs of random activations needed to reach a $\delta$-stable state.
+The code for our simulator software and all necessary tools to reproduce our figures are available from our public GitHub repository.\footnote{\url{https://github.com/dcmx/HKsim}}

 We present our simulation results in \cref{fig:SimulationPathnadDumbbell}.